strategineer/personal-website/source/journals/2019-04-24-Mortal-Kombat-11.html.markdown

 The closest I've come to was with Killer Instinct in late 2017.
 KI is easy to pick up and play, it has a great tutorial system for teaching new players, it plays well on a controller, its combo assist system allows new players to perform combos easily and the combo breaker system allows for a constant back and forth between players even when one player is being comboed by the other.

 I didn't enjoy playing as any of the thirty plus characters in the game.
-I enjoyed the mechanics of the game in theory but it was hard to stay invested in the game longterm because I didn't really connect with any of the characters.
+I enjoyed the mechanics of the game in theory but it was hard to stay invested in the game long term because I didn't really connect with any of the characters.

 My impression of Mortal Kombat 11 so far, as a person who has barely touched any of the previous games, is a positive one and I'm excited to continue exploring it.